Check out Montréal’s lushest garden patios

 Riverside

-Set in an industrial section of the Lachine Canal, Riverside is a bar with a massive green patio and a raucous festive atmosphere.
-Munch on a personal pizza—and you can share your crusts with your pooch, because dogs are welcome.
+Set in an industrial section of the Lachine Canal, Riverside is a bar with a massive green patio and a raucous festive atmosphere that’s home base for some of the city’s coolest partiesShare your pizza crusts with your pooch, because dogs are more than welcome to join in the fun.

 Labo culinaire